Kisielice: Geographical location

-Kisielice is located on a hill in the vicinity of a small lake in the south of Dolne Powiśle region, approximately 20 km west of Iława, 36 km north-east of Grudziądz, 60 km south of Elbląg, 25 km south-east of Kwidzyn and 80 km south-east of the voivodeship capital of Olsztyn.
+Kisielice is located on the Gardęga River on a hill in the vicinity of a small lake in the south of Dolne Powiśle region, approximately 20 km west of Iława, 36 km north-east of Grudziądz, 60 km south of Elbląg, 25 km south-east of Kwidzyn and 80 km south-east of the voivodeship capital of Olsztyn.
 In the vicinity of the town, there is a 40MW wind farm.

 History

-The town has been founded in the Old Prussian area formerly settled by the Pomesanians and conquered by the Teutonic Knights until the mid 13th century.
+The town was founded in the Old Prussian area formerly settled by the Pomesanians and conquered by the Teutonic Knights by the mid-13th century.
 First mentioned as Vrienstadt in a 1255 deed, the estates were ceded to the distinguished Stangen noble family by the Bishop of Pomesania in 1293.
 The bishop vested the settlement with Kulm law and the present-day townscape was laid out from about 1315 onwards.
 Already in 1331 it held town privileges, was well developed as a community, and had a priest.
 To the town's Polish population, it was known by the name of Kisielice.
-The town's parish church was built from stone during the first half of the 14th century.
+The town's parish church was built in stone during the first half of the 14th century.
 A town hall is mentioned in 1406; it has not been rebuilt after it burned down in 1860.

 In 1397 Freystadt was repurchased by the Bishop of Pomesania.
-Upon the Second Peace of Thorn in 1466 it came under the direct rule of the State of the Teutonic Order, although under the suzerainty of Poland as a fiefdom.
+In 1454, it was incorporated to the Kingdom of Poland by King Casimir IV Jagiellon, and after the Second Peace of Toruń in 1466 it was a part of Poland as a fiefdom held by the Teutonic Order.
 Soon after, in 1525, in became part of the newly established Duchy of Prussia, a vassal state of Poland, under the Hohenzollern duke Albert.
 The town's population was largely Polish.
 The town's first Protestant pastor after the Reformation was Paweł Suchodolski.
-The inhabitants of the town acquired their earnings to the most part from professions related to agriculture.
-In the town lived also a few craftsmen.
+The inhabitants of the town mostly earned their living by professions related to agriculture, although a few craftsmen also lived in the town.

-In 1773 along with territories annexed by Prussia in the First Partition of Poland the town became part of the newly established province of West Prussia.
+In 1773, along with territories annexed by Prussia in the First Partition of Poland, the town became part of the newly established province of West Prussia.
 From 1818 until 1920 Freystadt belonged to Kreis Rosenberg in the administrative district of Regierungsbezirk Marienwerder in the province of West Prussia, part of Germany from 1871.
-In 1899 the town was connected to the railway line from Riesenburg (Prabuty) to Jablonowo.
+In October 1831, several Polish cavalry and infantry units and honor guards of the November Uprising stopped in the town on the way to their internment places.
+In 1899 the town was connected to the railway line from Riesenburg (Prabuty) to Jabłonowo.